mmiscool/BREP/README.md

   - Wireframe: toggles mesh wireframe rendering for a quick inspection.
   - About: opens the third‑party license report.
   - Import…: opens a file picker for 3MF (with optional embedded history) or BREP JSON.
-  - Export…: opens a dialog to export as 3MF, STL, or BREP JSON.
+- Export…: opens a dialog to export as 3MF, STL, OBJ, or BREP JSON.
   - Selection Filter: now lives in the toolbar (right side) for quick changes; Esc clears selection.

 ## Importing Models (STL and 3MF)